 Okano (1985) has described cross-subsidy on the basis of an un-remunerative service.
 He considered cross-subsidy as the case where an un-remunerative service is dually compensated by the profit of other services.
 An un-remunerative service is defined as "a service, or part of a service, the resulting revenues from which are known (or definitely expected) to be insufficient to cover those costs which, but for its provision, would not have been incurred, either directly or indirectly, in the short or long run" (Ponsonby 1963).
-To put it simply, un-remunerative (or under remunerated) services are not (fully) paid for but are useful services for some users.
+To put simply, un-remunerative (or under remunerated) services are not (fully) paid for but useful services for some users.

-There have been many transportation infrastructure facilities built and/or operated under cross-subsidy schemes.
-Cross-subsidy is often depicted as a source of economic inefficiency on one hand, and a corrective-measure to deliver a useful service (which would otherwise have not been provided through market mechanism due to the lack of financial resources of the government and/or market failure) on the other hand.
+There have been many transportation infrastructure facilities built and/or operated under cross-subsidy scheme.
+Cross-subsidy is often depicted as a source of economic inefficiency on one hand and a corrective-measure to deliver a useful service (which would otherwise have not been provided through market mechanism due to the lack of financial resources of the government and/or market failure) on the other hand.
 In effect, the cross-subsidy mechanism transfers a part of cost burden between projects (or assets), different elements of the same project (or assets) or between users.
-As a result, it has a direct impact on a project's profit level or/and user's welfare.
-As the implementation criteria of cross-subsidy schemes involve a considerable degree of subjective judgement, it invites an endless debate on fairness and efficiency of the scheme.
+So it has a direct impact on a project's profit level or/and user's welfare.
+As the implementation criteria of cross-subsidy scheme involve considerable degree of subjective judgement, it invites an endless debate on fairness and efficiency of the scheme.
 It is important, therefore, to develop criteria for the South African ports system that attempts to remove the subjectivity from implementing a cross-subsidy.

-5.1.1 Cross-subsidisation criteria
+5.1.1 Cross-subsidisation criteria to be considered by the Regulator

-The Act sets out the functions of the Regulator in Section 30.
-The first listed function of the Regulator is to 'exercise economic regulation of the ports system in line with government's strategic objectives'.
+The National Ports Act (12 of 2005) states the function of the Regulator in Section 30.
+The first function of the Regulator is to 'exercise economic regulation of the ports system in line with government's strategic objectives'.
 Cross-subsidies will first and foremost be considered when considered as part of government's national policy, or strategic objective.

 Any other proposal or approval of a cross-subsidy or allowance of existing cross-subsidisation must satisfy one or several of the following criteria.
 The onus will be on the Authority or user group applying for the subsidy to prove that the subsidy will fall under one or more of the criteria.
-The PRSA recommends that a cost benefit analysis, or similar, should be conducted in order for the cross-subsidy to be considered.
+The PRSA recommends that a cost benefit analysis, or similar, should be conducted for in order for the cross-subsidy to be considered.

-Table 6 Cross-subsidisation Criteria
+Table 4 Cross-subsidisation Criteria